ayazhantn/data-engineering-1/README.md

 Data Transformation and Cleaning

-- Different filtering, manipulation, grouping, sampling, sorting and difference calculation (e.g. Date&Time Difference) nodes were used depending on the Research Question analysis demand.
+- Filtering, manipulation, grouping, sampling, sorting and difference calculation (e.g. Date&Time Difference) nodes were used depending on the Research Question analysis demand.
+- Question 1: after keeping observations only with comments of customers on orders, the dataset included approximately 41,000 observations.
+A representative sample of 3,134 observations was obtained using a 98% confidence level and a 2% margin of error.
+A representative sample was used to save time and resourses in account of Google Cloud NL API.
+- Question 2: duplicates were removed, date columns were formatted, and orders were aggregated by seasons based on months which helped to find seasonal differences.
+- Question 3: after data transformation and cleaning, product categories were analyzed.
+Through sorting and sampling 10 most and 10 least popular categories were identified.
+- Question 4: delivery times (days) were calculated by comparing order and delivery dates, and joined with geospatial data to examine trends.
+Geospatial Analytics extension was used for reading geo json files and visualization of maps.

 Analysis and Visualization